Sonnet 534

 That labor born of love that egged him on

-Until upon that page no light yet shone.
+Until across that page no light yet shone.

 Rest of tomorrow ‘til the sun shall rise,